Facts about Abraham Lincoln

 Abraham Lincoln Biography

-He married Mary Anne Todd in 1842...
-Yes, that’s Lincoln on the U.S. penny and the five dollar bill.
-Lincoln also named Salmon P. Chase to be Chief Justice of the United States in 1864, and Chase is on the $10,000 bill...
-Lincoln was preceded by James Buchanan, the only president to remain a bachelor for life...
-Lincoln was the first president to be born outside the original thirteen states...
-He was the first president to wear a beard while in office...
-Lincoln's oldest son, Robert Todd Lincoln, was present at three assassinations: his father's, President Garfield's in 1881 and President McKinley's in 1901...
-A famous (and enormous) biography of Lincoln was written by 20th-century author Carl Sandburg...
-Lincoln was the 16th president.
+Abraham Lincoln married the former Mary Anne Todd in 1842.
+They had four children: Robert (1843–1926), Edward (1846–1850), William (1850–1862), and Thomas (known as Tad, 1853–1871)… Abraham Lincoln’s oldest son, Robert Todd Lincoln, was present at three assassinations: his father’s, President Garfield’s in 1881 and President McKinley‘s in 1901… Yes, that’s Abe Lincoln on the U.S. penny and the five dollar bill.
+Lincoln also named Salmon P. Chase to be Chief Justice of the United States in 1864, and Chase is on the $10,000 bill… Abraham Lincoln was the 16th president.
+He was preceded by James Buchanan, the only president to remain a bachelor for life… Abe Lincoln was the first president to be born outside the original thirteen states.
+He was also the first president to wear a beard while in office… A famous (and enormous) biography of Abraham Lincoln was written by 20th-century author Carl Sandburg.